xoeye/xoto3/README.md

 power is left in your hands.
 This is not a framework; just a set of mostly pure-functional utilities, with a couple of handy wrappers for `boto3` functions that perform IO.

+### Other Utilities

+Some fairly general-purpose utilities are also included.
+See [the readme](xoto3/utils/README.md) for more details.

+Some highlights:

+- `tree_map` - recursively map through a tree of Python builtins
+- `lazy` - general purpose lazy-loading container
+- Various serialization utilities (datetimes, decimals, JSON helpers)
+- `pipe_multiprocessing` - a ProcessPool for places where Python's
+  shared-memory-dependency Pool does not work.